 This unique Cooking and Exploring Tour of Sicily reveals Sicily’s complex past through visits of amazing historical sites, while savoring a wonderfully varied cuisine influenced by the many cultures that have dominated the island.
-In keeping with Sicily’s diversity, we enjoy the delights of staying in three distinctive lodgings – an intimate historic inn, a seaside hotel and a stylish city hotel - and also participate in two hands-on Sicilian cooking lessons featuring different styles of Sicilian cooking.
+In keeping with Sicily’s diversity, we enjoy the delights of staying in distinctive lodgings – a seaside hotel, a boutique hotel on a wine estate, and a stylish city hotel - and also participate in a hands-on Sicilian cooking lesson featuring dishes you can recreate at home after your culinary tour once you get the inside scoop on Sicilian cooking.
+Taste Sicily's great variety of cheeses and dine with a 2-star Michelin chef, too.

 |•||Feast on Sicilian couscous made with pistachios grown on the lava-rich slopes of Mt Etna, and pair it with a glass of sweet Marsala|